apache/nuttx/boards/arm/imxrt/imxrt1060-evk/README.txt

     examples/lvgldemo.
 This configuration needs the optional LCD model RK043FN02H-CT from NXP.
 The LCD panel comes with the integrated capacitive touchscreen sensor FT5336GQQ connected to the LPI2C1 bus, address 0x38.
-Nuttx support such touchscreen device via the driver ft5x06 (drivers/input/ft5x06.c).
+NuttX support such touchscreen device via the driver ft5x06 (drivers/input/ft5x06.c).
 At the moment only the polling method is available, the board features an interrupt line connected to the touchscreen sensor IC.